Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 -b      Set to true to load basecalling tools (e.g. activate gpus) -p      Optional.
 Choose which port to use.
 Default is port 8089 -x      Set to true to use secure port 4430
--s      Set to 'stop' to stop the docker container.
+-s      Set to 'stop' to stop the Docker container.
 --bash  Set to true to enter bash mode.
 Type exit to exit bash.
 ```

 ## <a name="start_docker"></a> Initiate the Reference and Analysis tools
-To use the Reference and Analysis tools the docker container must be initiated.
-When iniating the docker container the latest docker will be pulled and updated.
+To use the Reference and Analysis tools the Docker container must be initiated.
+When initiating the Docker container the latest Docker image will be pulled and updated.
 Provide the directory to the sequencing data as INPUT-DATA and the reference data as REFSEQ-DATA.
 If both sequencing data and reference data is present in the same directory, please provide the directory twice (bot _-i_ and _-r_).
 The directory provided in _-i_ will appear as _/input-data/_ and the directory in _-r_ will appear as _/refseq-data/_.